 A supracondylar fracture is defined as damage to the upper arm bone or humerus.
-This is a common form of injury among children.
-It is generally brought about by a fall on an extended elbow or direct strike to the joint.
+Generally, this is a common form of injury among children.
+It is due to a fall on the elbow or direct strike to the joint.

 Surgical intervention is not always necessary.
 Oftentimes, a hard cast is adequate to promote healing.

 Generally, the typical signs of this type of fracture include:

 - Popping or snap-like sensation at the time of injury